awsdocs/aws-global-accelerator-dev-guide/doc_source/auth-and-access-control.md

 To ensure that those entities can still use the Global Accelerator console or API actions, also attach one of the following AWS managed policies to the user, as described in [Creating Policies on the JSON Tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor):

 ```
         GlobalAcceleratorReadOnlyAccess
         GlobalAcceleratorFullAccess
 ```

-Attach the first policy, `GlobalAcceleratorReadOnlyAccess`, to users who only need to view information in the console or make calls to the AWS CLI or the API that use `List*` or `Describe*` operations\.
+Attach the first policy, `GlobalAcceleratorReadOnlyAccess`, if users only need to view information in the console or make calls to the AWS CLI or the API that use `List*` or `Describe*` operations\.

 Attach the second policy, `GlobalAcceleratorFullAccess`, to users who need to create or make updates to accelerators\.
 The full access policy includes *full* permissions for Global Accelerator as well as *describe* permissions for Amazon EC2 and Elastic Load Balancing\.